KDE/sink/docs/resource.md

 The domain types provide a generic interface to access most properties of the entities, on top of which generic preprocessors can be implemented.
 It is that way trivial to i.e. implement a preprocessor that populates a hierarchy index of collections.

+## Preprocessors generating additional entities
+A preprocessor, such as an email threading preprocessors, might generate additional entities (A thread entity is a regular entity, just like the mail that spawned the thread).

+In such a case the preprocessor must invoke the complete pipeline for the new entity.

 # Pipeline
 A pipeline is an assembly of a set of preprocessors with a defined order.
 A modification is always persisted at the end of the pipeline once all preprocessors have been processed.